Tradandan/cndan/README-wp-full-control.md

 - Installs and configures phpMyAdmin for database management.
 - Outputs connection details for WordPress and phpMyAdmin.

+##**Importent!**:
+**Install Git On the Instance**
+If Git is not already installed, run: bash
+Copy code
+sudo yum install -y git   # For Amazon Linux sudo apt update && sudo apt install -y git   # For Ubuntu

 ## How to Use
 1. **Clone the Repository**:
    - Use Git to download the script: